ashercn97/funsies/README.md

 > [!IMPORTANT]
 > Now with a CLI!
 Now, have your schemas automatically generate types and decoders!

+These docs are a bit out of date.
+Will soon be updated.

 ## About

 `Funsies` is a work in progress.